YordanGeorgiev/qto/doc/md/issue-tracker-concepts.md

  - Installation Guide - a guide for installation of the application
  - Features and Functionalities - description of the current features and functionalities

-All the documents should be updated and redistributed in combination of the current version of the appilication and should be found under the following directories: doc/md doc/pdf doc/xls
+All the documents should be updated and redistributed in combination of the current version of the application and should be found under the following directories: doc/md doc/pdf doc/xls